google-github-actions/run-gemini-cli/README.md

 **Pull Request Review:**
 - Open a pull request in your repository and wait for automatic review
-- Comment `@gemini-cli /review` on an existing pull request to manually trigger a review
+- Comment `@qwen-cli /review` on an existing pull request to manually trigger a review

 **Issue Triage:**
 - Open an issue and wait for automatic triage
-- Comment `@gemini-cli /triage` on existing issues to manually trigger triaging
+- Comment `@qwen-cli /triage` on existing issues to manually trigger triaging

 **General AI Assistance:**
-- In any issue or pull request, mention `@gemini-cli` followed by your request
+- In any issue or pull request, mention `@qwen-cli` followed by your request
 - Examples:
-  - `@gemini-cli explain this code change`
+  - `@qwen-cli explain this code change`
-  - `@gemini-cli suggest improvements for this function`
+  - `@qwen-cli suggest improvements for this function`
-  - `@gemini-cli help me debug this error`
+  - `@qwen-cli help me debug this error`
-  - `@gemini-cli write unit tests for this component`
+  - `@qwen-cli write unit tests for this component`

 ## Workflows